Coronavirus: At least 18 killed in India COVID hospital fire | DW | 01.05.2021

 The fire broke out at around 1:00 a.m. local time (0730 UTC) in a COVID-19 ward on the ground floor.
 Responders extinguished the fire within an hour, police said.

-Patients were being shifted to nearby hospitals, according to Asia News International agency.
+Patients were being shifted to nearby hospitals, according to the Asia News International agency.

 Earlier this month, 13 COVID-19 patients were killed in a fire in an intensive care unit in the Virar area on the outskirts of Mumbai.